Dietetics & Nutrition Services

 |Hispanic or Latino||94|

-Nutrition appeals to people across the globe.
+Americans aren’t the only ones with an interest in Nutrition.
 About 5.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia